khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 For general guidelines follow the [drawer behavior documentation.](components/drawer/#behavior)

-- Help drawer trigger should be specific to the content of the drawer.
-For example, a "Syntax options" link opens a help drawer with syntax options documentation.
+- The trigger that opens the drawer should be specific to the content it contains.
+For example, a "Syntax options" link opens a drawer with syntax options documentation.